wurde/express-t/README.md

 ## Getting started

 First add `express-t` to your dependencies.
 Then assign the helper function to an app local that'll be used within your views.
+Be sure to pass in the base path of your project.

 ```bash
 $ npm install express-t --save